Lasagna with mushroom-port sauce

 To make the herbed Bechamèl:

 Melt the butter in a small pot and add the flour.
-Whisk well till the flour is fully incorporated into the butter.
-Cook for 3-4 minutes till the roux is lightly golden.
-Add the salt, pepper and dried herbs and mix in well.
+Whisk well until the flour is fully incorporated into the butter.
+Cook for 3-4 minutes until the roux is lightly golden.
+Add the salt, pepper, and dried herbs and mix in well.

-Add the milk and whisk well till the sauce is smooth.
+Add the milk and whisk well until smooth.
 Break up any lumps with the whisk as needed.
-Cook on low heat till the sauce is thick.
-Taste for salt and herb.
+Cook on low heat until thick.
+Taste for salt and herbs.
 Set aside.

 To assemble the lasagna:

-To a 9X13-inch baking dish add the mushroom sauce and spread into an even layer.
+Add the mushroom sauce to a 9X13-inch baking dish and spread it into an even layer.
 Add 1/3 of the grated Parmesan and Gryuère.

 Add a layer of pasta and tamp down to flatten.
 Add the mushroom filling and flatten evenly.
 Follow with the ricotta custard, grated Parmesan and Gruyère.

-Add another layer of pasta.
-Top with the herbed Bechamèl, and the last of the Parmesan and Gruyère cheese.
+Add another layer of pasta, topping with the herbed Bechamèl and the last of the Parmesan and Gruyère cheese.
 The assembled lasagna can be sealed with cling wrap and stored in the fridge for a day.

-Preheat the oven to 375° F. Bring the lasagna up to room temperature if chilled.
-Cover tightly with foil and bake for 45 minutes. the lasagna should be bubbling in the centre.
+Preheat the oven to 375° F. If chilled, Bring the lasagna to room temperature.
+Cover tightly with foil and bake for 45 minutes.
+The lasagna should be bubbling in the centre.
 Remove the foil and bake for an additional 15 minutes to brown the top and crisp the edges.
-Remove and sir for 5 minutes.
+Remove and simmer for 5 minutes.
 Serve hot.

-An alternative way to serve this is to assemble the lasagna into individual-sized ramekins as described above. bake for 30 minutes and then remove the foil and bake for 10 more minutes. serve hot in the ramekins.
+An alternative way to serve this is to assemble the lasagna into individual-sized ramekins, as described above.
+Bake for 30 minutes, then remove the foil and bake for 10 more minutes.
+Serve hot in the ramekins.